 If, for example, a prospect visits an online store and spends their time looking at a specific product, adds it to their cart, or frequently visits the same page, this signals a very high level of interest and a strong possibility that they will eventually buy.
 It’s not just about their browsing activity but the steps they’ve taken to indicate they’re considering a purchase.

-Understanding buying intent puts revenue teams in a position to optimize their sales and marketing efforts and nurture leads who are likely to convert.
+Understanding the customer’s intentions puts revenue teams in a position to optimize their sales and marketing efforts and nurture leads who are likely to convert.

 Buying intent refers to the likelihood or readiness of a potential customer to make a purchase or take a specific action related to buying a product or service based on their actions, behaviors, and level of engagement.